JRKagumba/joekagumba.com/content/posts/Pastime Projects/PP-02/index.md

 ---

 <div align="left">
-Lately drivers have been losing some sleep.<br>
-The cost of gas has been quite steep.<p>

-As rising prices are in our forecast.<br>
+The following is a quick overview;<br>
-I wanted to see how they were in the past.<p>
+Of a tiny project I wanted to do.<p>

-I explore some data from the 90s to now.<br>
-To try to gain some insights somehow.<p>

-I go through some plots that I created,<br>
-A few of them even animated.<p>

-Interested in the plots displayed?<br>
-Click here to see how they were made.<p>

-You’ve read my intro.
-I’ve planted the seed.<br>
-Now let’s get started.
-Enjoy the read!<p>
+Some plots and analysis done by me.<br>
+Curiosity is the fuel that made them be.<p>

+'96 was the data's publication premiere.<br>
+Since then they've been published every year.<p>

+I looked at some university employees,<br>
+And some of their highest salaries.<p>

+The following had no serious intent.<br>
+Now, on to the project!
+Enjoy the content.<p>

 ---

-The main purpose of this article is to go through different methods of exploring time series data.
-The actual analysis will be very informal.
-All fuel prices were retrieved from [Statistics Canada](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1810000101).
-All monetary values are in Canadian dollars and have been adjusted to their present day (2022) dollar value.

-Most plots were created using the [Plotly API](https://plotly.com/python-api-reference/) .
-Plotly allows users to create dynamic interactive plots and I especially like their animation feature when exploring time series data (I was not paid to write that and I have no affiliation with plotly at all).
-For the most ideal view of the plots please click on the bolded link at the bottom left corner of each display.
+In 1996 the Ontario government began publicly publishing salary information of all public sector emplyees who made over $100000 annually.
+The reasoning for publishing this information is to "ensure accountability to taxpayers".
+The dataset is available [here](https://www.ontario.ca/public-sector-salary-disclosure/2021/all-sectors-and-seconded-employees/).

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/35.embed" height="525" width="100%"></iframe>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/41.embed" height="525" width="100%"></iframe>
-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/45.embed" height="525" width="100%"></iframe>
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/45.embed" height="700" width="100%"></iframe>
-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/51.embed" height="525" width="100%"></iframe>
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jrkagumba/51.embed" height="700" width="100%"></iframe>